adamint/spotify-web-api-kotlin/README.md

 ```
 *Note:* You are **unable** to use any client endpoint without authenticating with the methods below.

-### SpotifyClientAPI
+#### SpotifyClientAPI
-All endpoints inside `SpotifyAPI` can be accessed within the `SpotifyClientAPI`.
+The `SpotifyClientAPI` is a superset of `SpotifyAPI`.

 Its automatic refresh is available *only* when building with
 an authorization code or a `Token` object.
-Otherwise, it will expire `Token#expires_in` seconds after creation.
+Otherwise, it will expire `Token.expiresIn` seconds after creation.

 You have two options when building the Client API.
-1. You can use [Implicit Grant access tokens](https://developer.spotify.com/web-api/authorization-guide/#implicit_grant_flow) with
+1. You can use [Implicit Grant access tokens](https://developer.spotify.com/web-api/authorization-guide/#implicit_grant_flow) by
-`Builder.buildToken(token: String)`.
+setting the value of `tokenString` in the builder `authentication` block.
 However, this is a one-time token that cannot be refreshed.
-2. You can use the [Authorization code flow](https://developer.spotify.com/web-api/authorization-guide/#authorization_code_flow).
-We provide a method
+2. You can use the [Authorization code flow](https://developer.spotify.com/web-api/authorization-guide/#authorization_code_flow) by
-with `Builder.buildAuthCode(code: String, automaticRefresh: Boolean)`to generate the flow url with Builder.getAuthUrl(vararg spotifyScopes: Scope), allowing you to request specific
+setting the value of `authorizationCode` in a builder.
+You may generate an authentication flow url allowing you to request specific
-spotifyScopes.
+Spotify scopes using the `getAuthorizationUrl` method in any builder.
 This library does not provide a method to retrieve the code from your
-callback URL.
-You must implement that with a web server.
-This method allows you
+callback URL; you must implement that with a web server.
-to choose whether to use automatic token refresh.

 ## What is the SpotifyRestAction class?
-I wanted users of this library to have as much flexibility as possible.
-This
+Abstracting requests into a `SpotifyRestAction` class allows for a lot of flexibility in sending and receiving requests.
-includes options for asynchronous and blocking execution in all endpoints.
+This class includes options for asynchronous and blocking execution in all endpoints.
 However,
  due to this, you **must** call one of the provided methods in order for the call
  to execute!
-The `SpotifyRestAction` provides four methods for use: 1 blocking and 3 async.
+The `SpotifyRestAction` provides many methods for use, including blocking and asynchronous ones.
+For example,
 - `complete()` blocks the current thread and returns the result
 - `queue()` executes and immediately returns
 - `queue(consumer: (T) -> Unit)` executes the provided callback as soon as the request